-From 2008 to 2013, the mean monitored viral load (copies/ml) had been steadily on the decline in both Vancouver HSDA and the rest of VCH.
+From 2008 to 2014, the mean monitored viral load (copies/ml) has steadily declined in both Vancouver HSDA and the rest of VCH.
 This trend was similarly observed in the proportion of those with unsuppressed viral loads.
 The mean monitored viral load was below detectable levels (<200 copies/ml) since the initiation of STOP HIV/AIDS.